anandman03/Task-Organizer/readme.md

 ## Flight Manual

-The following is a minor walkthrough containing a set of examples on how to use tasklistner.
+The following is a minor walkthrough containing a set of examples on how to use task-organizer.

 ### Create Task

 To create a new task use the `--task`/`-t` option with your task's description following right after.
 There are two optional arguements `b:<board-name>` and `p:<priority>`.
 By default board name is `Default` and priority is 3.

 ```
-$ handle -t Improve documentation
+$ organize -t Improve documentation
-$ handle -t Improve documentation b:coding p:2
+$ organize -t Improve documentation b:coding p:2

 ```